aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 - Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x2
 - Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds. x3
 - Deal [15 - 25%] increased damage while you have a Barrier active. x2
+- Deal [5.0 - 10.0%] increased damage for each second you stand still, up to 30%. x1
 - Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen. x2
 - Frost Nova gains an additional Charge but the Cooldown per Charge is increased by [40 - 30%]. x2
 - Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage. x2